aquasecurity/tracee/docs/contributing/guidelines.md

 Tracee relies on several generated files and has strict formatting requirements.
 Ensure you run the following commands before committing:

-**`NOTE:`** In order to not depend on host's libraries versions, we recommend that you always run make and other project dependencies on a virtual environment so the formatting will be align with Tracee guidelines
+**`NOTE:`** In order to not depend on the host's library versions, we recommend that you always run make and other project dependencies in a virtual environment so the formatting will be aligned with Tracee guidelines

 1. Man Pages Generation: If you've modified core code or documentation that impacts the man pages, run: